 If you want to consolidate your old 401(k) and have more options with how you invest, it may be time to roll them over into an IRA.

-With Capitalize, they handle the process from start-to-finish – for FREE.
-They handle the process from start-to-finish, and yes that includes calling the 401(k) provider on your behalf.
+With Capitalize, they handle the process from start to finish – for FREE.
+Yes, that includes calling the 401(k) provider on your behalf.

 Find out how and get started today!

 Elle Martinez: Last time I chatted with Kiersten Julian on the podcast, we talked about real estate investing.
 One of the things I immediately appreciated was how they gave an honest account about the pros and cons of managing a property.

 One of my goals on this podcast is to be honest about family finances so you can be better prepared.

 With their book cashing out.
 Julian and Kiersten take a similar approach.
 Yes, it does address the mechanics of financial independence and freedom.
 But they don't discuss finance in a vacuum.
 There are a lot of ties into the real world.
 And that struggle of juggling all your different goals, taking care of your kids.
 And in some cases, helping out your parents.